Pilar Barbosa: Later years

 Barbosa became a widow when her husband, economics professor José Ezequiel Rosario, died in 1963.

 Puerto Rico Senate President Roberto Rexach Benitez and House Speaker Zaida Hernandez appointed Barbosa in 1993 as the first modern Official Historian of Puerto Rico, a post she held unter her death in 1997.

 Pilar Barbosa de Rosario died on January 22, 1997, in San Juan, Puerto Rico at the age of 98 and was survived by a brother, Rafael Barbosa.
-She was buried Thursday at Santa María Magdalena de Pazzis Cemetery in San Juan.
+She was buried at Santa María Magdalena de Pazzis Cemetery in San Juan.

 Legacy

 On July 27, 1997, the Senate of Puerto Rico approved law #53, authored by Sen. Kenneth McClintock, a Barbosa protégé, which created "Pilar Barbosa Education Internship Program".
 The program was created as a means to provide professional development training opportunities for public school practitioners and educators in Puerto Rico.
 The Pilar Barbosa Program serves as a catalyst for long term educational realignment using the graduates as agents of sustainable reform in the public school system.

 Program participants are K-12 public school teachers and administrators from Puerto Rico.
 Every summer, 25 participants come to Washington, D.C. to take part in a myriad of activities including workshops, tours, lectures and group assignments that focus on U.S. education trends and policies in the context of Puerto Rico, integration of technology in the curriculum, innovative curriculum design, and educational leadership.
 The Washington Center for Internships and Academic Seminars successfully administered the Pilar Barbosa Education Internship Program in the summers of 1998, 1999, 2000, 2002, 2003, 2005, 2006, 2007, 2008 and 2009.
 The Washington Center provides an integrated academic and work experience to prepare participants for lives of leadership, professional achievement, and civic engagement.
 Nearly 298 teachers have already benefited from the program.